 - 1. Body movements: three (3) different body movements are required, they must be one from each spatial group: high, medium, low. - 2.
 Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anticlockwise.
-Only Choctaws from forward to backward will be considered. - 3.
+Only Choctaws from forward to backward will be considered.
+Choctaws must demonstrate correct and clear edges. - 3.
 Cluster: to be considered as a feature, three (3) turns presented in the cluster must be confirmed. - 4.
 Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot or clockwise or anti-clockwise for loops and traveling.
 They must be evenly distributed between the left foot/anti-clockwise and right foot/clockwise.
-See Clarifications.
+See clarifications.